Freezing-hxy/Freezing-hxy.github.io/_pages/about.md

 ---
 permalink: /
-title: "Xinyu He's Homepage"
+title: "About me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
    I am currently an business analyst in the Safety and Security Department, Societe Generale Head Office, Fuzhou, China.
 I received my  master's degree in 2022 from Xiamen University.
 I am also the member of Key Laboratory of Underwater AcousticCommunication and Marine InformationTechnology, Xiamen University.
 My email is hexinyu@cib.com.cn.

 A data-driven personal website
 ======